linuxlawson/bashin/README.md

 # bashpass
-Password prompt to access terminal - just for looks, doesn't actually prevent anything.
+Password prompt to access terminal - (just for looks, doesn't actually prevent anything).

 to be placed in .bashrc file